Micro-gen/ Renewable or Alternate Energy Sources

-- To have an application sent to you, email firstname.lastname@example.org or print off the Micro-gen Application Form (pdf) .
+- To have an application sent to you, email firstname.lastname@example.org or print off the Micro-generation Application - Form A (pdf) .

-2. If the application meets all requirements, we will produce an Interconnection and Operation Agreement.
+2. If the application meets all requirements, including mandatory hardware requirements on voltage and frequency ride-through criteria for installation capacity greater than 150 kW, we will produce an Interconnection Agreement over 150 kW (pdf) .
 A copy of this agreement will be sent to you or your representative to be signed.
 Once signed, the agreement can be sent by email to (email@example.com) or by standard mail to: